Primitive Origins

-Primitive Origins is an EP by American heavy metal band Prong.
-It features songs like "In My Veins" which was later re-recorded during a session with John Peel (BBC) and released on The Peel Sessions.
+Primitive Origins is the debut mini-album by American heavy metal band Prong.
+All of the songs remained exclusive to this release, with the exception of "In My Veins", which was later re-recorded during a session with John Peel (BBC) and released on The Peel Sessions.
 All songs were written by Tommy Victor and Michael Kirkland.

+Primitive Origins was initially released on the short-lived Mr. Bear Records label.
+It was eventually reissued by the British label Southern Records.